tomohulk/PSKnowBe4/README.md

 The Reporting API Docs can be found [here](https://developer.knowbe4.com/rest/reporting).
 The User Event API Docs can be found [here](https://developer.knowbe4.com/rest/userEvents).

-It made sense to me to keep this two separate PowerShell wrappers as well.
+It made sense to me to keep these in two separate PowerShell wrappers as well.
 PSKnowBe4Reporting and PSKnowBe4UserEvent.

 ---